 Catherine of Aragon: Divorced

 To set the stage—Henry was very concerned about having a male heir.
 His first wife, Catherine of Aragon, wasn’t cutting it.
-She bore a daughter, Mary, who would later become the divisive Mary Queen of Scots.
+She bore a daughter, Mary, who would later become the divisive Mary I of England.
 Catherine had borne him a son in 1514, but he died at 6 weeks.
 Catherine and Henry were married for 24 years, and part of his problem was that she, older than him, and eventually outgrew the possibility.
 But there was another, bigger problem—divorce was not allowed in the Catholic Church.

 Henry’s decision to break with Catholicism triggered Protestant-Catholic tensions in the region that would continue—often bloodily—for centuries.
 There’s obviously the male-heir motive, but, interestingly, shaking up the Catholic Church also freed up a huge amount of lands that were previously all held by the monasteries.
 And now, all this land (and wealth) went directly to Henry.
 Not a small detail in the English Reformation.
 But one for another article, as we want the salacious details of his wives.